- The pilgrimage town of Vézelay

 From the vineyard the coach continues through the Burgundy countryside back to Vincelles where you will rejoin the cruiser mid-afternoon for a final journey into Auxerre, arriving at around 6pm.
 The cruise follows the River Yonne downstream, passing the wine caves at Bailly and the villages of Vaux and Augy and onwards into the southern outskirts of Auxerre, where you’ll pass the AJA Auxerre stadium, now a second-tier club in the French football league.

 Dinner this evening will be at your hotel.

 Today’s cruise covers approximately 8 miles, with seven locks.

 Day 8 Auxerre to UK

-Check out after breakfast and board your coach for your return journey.
-You’ll pause for a while en route so you can buy yourself lunch, before setting off again to the UK via Eurotunnel or ferry.
+There will be a short stop en route so you can buy yourself lunch, before continuing to the UK via Eurotunnel or ferry.

-The locally rated 4-star Mercure Auxerre Nord is situated in the heart of the Yonne Valley, just 10 minutes north west of Auxerre city centre.
-It features 77 conditioned rooms spread across ground-level with views of the pretty four hectare gardens surrounding the hotel.
+The 4-star Mercure Auxerre Nord is situated in the heart of the Yonne Valley, just 10 minutes north west of Auxerre city centre.
+It features 77 air-conditioned rooms spread across ground-level with views of the pretty four hectare gardens surrounding the hotel.
 There is an attractive sun terrace, lounge bar and an outdoor swimming pool.
 Breakfast is offered buffet-style while in the evening the a’ la carte restaurant, Le Chaumois, serves delicious traditional dishes from the Burgundy region.